phpservermon/phpservermon/README.md

   If the regular expression returns no matches, the website is considered down.
   In both cases the script will return a "status offline", and will start sending out notifications.

-Each server has it's own settings regarding notification.
+Each server has its own settings regarding notification.
 You can choose for email notification or text message (SMS).
 The following SMS gateways are currently available: